 Floral visitation

 For both blueberry and raspberry, we placed organza bags over developing shoots and tagged developing flowers before opening.
-We un-bagged flowers upon opening and observed the visits from the two dominant pollinator species (European honeybees, Apis mellifera, and native stingless bees, Tetragonula carbonaria).
-This resulted in sequential visits ranging from one to 15 visits in blueberry and one to 29 visits in raspberry.
-For each visit, we recorded foraging behaviour (i.e., pollen or nectar foraging) based on the presence of corbiculae.
-Once visited, each flower was re-bagged for duration of flowering to prevent further visitation from animal pollinators.
-Fruit set was counted one month after flowering as the presence of absence of a developing fruit (in blueberry only due to the raspberry cultivar being highly self-fruitful (Driscoll Cardinal Patent)), and fruit weight was measured in grams (accuracy: 0.00 g) in both species on an analytical balance upon ripening.
+We un-bagged flowers upon opening and observed visits from the two dominant pollinator species (European honeybees, Apis mellifera and native stingless bees, Tetragonula carbonaria).
+This resulted in sequential visits from honeybees (number of visits range: x-x), stingless bees (number of visits range: x-x) or a mixture of honeybees and stingless bees (number of visits range: x-x).
+For pollinator each visit, we recorded the foraging behaviour of the individual (i.e., either pollen or nectar foraging) based on the presence or absence of corbiculae (pollen basket on the hind leg as a result of pollen collection).
+Once visited for the target number of visits, each flower was re-bagged for the duration of flowering to prevent further visitation from animal pollinators.
+We measured fruit set as the presence or absence of a developing fruit, one month after flowering finished.
+This was only possible in blueberry because the raspberry cultivar was highly self-fruitful (Driscoll Cardinal Patent).
+We also measured fruit weight (grams) in both species using an analytical balance (accuracy: 0.00 g) upon fruit ripening.

 Data analysis

-All analyses were conducted in R v3.5.1 (R Core Team, 2018).
-We specified generalised linear mixed models (GLMM) using glmmTMB (v.0.2.3, Brooks et al., 2017).